Cristiano Zanetti: Juventus

 Zanetti moved to Juventus in 2006 on a free transfer, despite the match-fixing controversy surrounding the Turin giants and their subsequent relegation.
 Zanetti was Luciano Moggi's final signing as the Juventus transfer director before his five-year ban due to his role in the Calciopoli scandal.
 Zanetti won the Serie B title with Le Zebre in 2007, earning Juventus Serie A promotion.
 The following season, he helped Juventus to a third place in Serie A, which allowed them to qualify for the UEFA Champions League in 2008.
-Juventus were eliminated in the round of 16 losing 3-2 on aggregate, and they reached the semi-finals of the Coppa Italia losing 4-2 on aggregate, also finishing second in Serie A with 74 points.
+Juventus were eliminated in the round of 16 losing 3–2 on aggregate, and they reached the semi-finals of the Coppa Italia losing 4–2 on aggregate, also finishing second in Serie A with 74 points.

 Fiorentina

 Zanetti signed with his first professional club Fiorentina on 10 August 2009, as the club was preparing to play in 2009–10 UEFA Champions League play-off round.
 He signed a 2+1 contract.
 He is the second player to join La Viola from Juventus in 2009–10 season after Marco Marchionni.
 Zanetti was tagged for €2 million and deducted from Felipe Melo transfer fee.
-He made his debut for ACF Fiorentina on 29 September 2009 against Liverpool in the group stage of the UEFA Champions League.
+He made his debut for Fiorentina on 29 September 2009 against Liverpool in the group stage of the UEFA Champions League.
 His assist led to Fiorentina's first goal, scored by young Montenegrin Stevan Jovetić.
 Fiorentina eventually won the match 2–0.